acecreamu/craquelure-graphs/README.md

 ### Running the code
 As simple as
 ```
-chmod a+x run.sh
-./run.sh
+python main.py --dataset CRACKS --lr 0.001 --epochs 10 --fold_idx 0
 ```
 The output is a .mat file `graph-features.mat` containing one variable of the size `[N_graphs x N_features]`.
 </br>
 ### Custom dataset
-If you want to use custom dataset run `createTXT.m` and move it to `/dataset/CRACKS/`. </br>
+If you want to use custom dataset run `createTXT.m` and move the output to `/dataset/CRACKS/`. </br>

 The structure of the .txt is following:
 - each graph is a block